Building-acoustics-TU-Eindhoven/Diffusion/README.md

 + FunctionClarity.py calculates the clarity $C_{80}$ of the room in question based on Barron's revised theory formula.
 + FunctionDefinition.py calculates the definition $D_{50}$ of the room in question based on Barron's revised theory formula.
 + FunctionCentreTime.py calculates the centre time $T_s$ of the room in question based on Barron's revised theory formula.

+## Setup and Usage instructions
+1. Download and install Anaconda or download and install any Python software IDE you prefer;
+2. Clone/Fork this repository to a folder of your preference;
+3. To run the codes, check the documentation below depending on the method you want to use.

 ## Documentation
 Documentation documents of the software can be found in the link below for both FDM and FVM.